What is Phishing?

 Phishing is an example of Social Engineering, and is defined as the fraudulent attempt to obtain sensitive information, often for malicious reasons, by disguising as a trustworthy entity in an electronic communication.

-Phishing attacks rely on a communication, such as a text message or an e-mail.
+These form of attacks rely on a communication, such as a text message or an e-mail.
 The attacker may use the message to distribute a malicious link that appears trustworthy, in order to take information such as account details from the victim.
 Another common style of Phishing is using a scam.
 Often with the promise of a large reward, the scammer aims to convince the victim to give up details such as their credit card information.
-Phishing messages are often hard to distinguish from safe messages.
+These messages are often hard to distinguish from safe messages.

 What different types of Phishing are there?

-A Phishing attempt that is directed at a specific individual is a Spear Phishing attack.
+This is an attempt that is directed at a specific individual.
 Attackers may gather personal information about their target to increase their chances of success.
 This technique accounts for 91% of all Phishing attacks on the Internet.
 In 2015, Ubiquiti Networks Inc. lost $46.7 million to a Spear Phishing attack.
 This proves just how successful this Social Engineering technique can be.

 There are multiple ways to protect yourself and your business from Phishing scams.